shammari/shammari.github.io/index.md

 ---

 # **Abdullah A. Al-Shammari, BSMth MS DPhil**
-Assistant Professor of Mathematics, Kuwait University
+Assistant Professor of Mathematical Biology, Kuwait University

 ## **About Me**
 I work on **mathematical modeling and dynamical systems**, focusing on **biological and physiological applications**.
 My research explores **heterogeneous systems** in **oxygen transport, epidemiology, genotype-phenotype maps, and clinical data analysis**.